PrachiP23/PubSub-Angular-Springboot-Mongodb/README.md

 # Pub/Sub Model using Angular-Springboot-Mongodb
 In a Publisher/Subscriber model, any message published by the publisher to a topic, is immediately received by all the subscribers of the topic.

-##Pre-requisites:
+## Getting Started
+Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Pre-requisites:
 1. Java - 1.8.x
 2. Maven - 3.x.x
 3. NodeJS - 8.x or 10.x
 4. MongoDB

-## Steps to Setup:
+### Steps to Setup:
-Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 The application has 3 parts:
 **1. Clone the application :
 ```bash